 Growing demand for healthy sauce options, rising disposable income of consumers, and increasing popularity of international cuisines are the major factors driving the market growth across the world.

-On the basis of the type, the sauces, dressings, and condiments market has been categorized into table sauces, cooking ingredients, dips, pickled products, pastes and purees, and others.
-Of these, table sauces saw the highest volume sales in the market, recording more than 30% share in 2017.
+Based on type, the sauces, dressings, and condiments market is classified into cooking ingredients, dips, table sauces, pastes and purees, pickled products, and others.
+Among these, table sauces accounted for the largest market share in terms of sales volume, amounting to over 40.0%, in 2017.